cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 ### Single link table with a dependent child key declaring the relation type (D)
 This method has the least number of tables and allows extention of relations without any structure modification.
 It even can be extented without change of running pipelines, by just adding a new one for the new releations.
-On the Downside it hides the different kind of relations in the data, instead of communicating it through model elements.
+On the downside it hides the different kind of relations in the data, instead of communicating it through model elements.
 - the link only contains one reference to each hub
-- for every relation, there will be a separate the link key calculation only using the business key fields for a specific relation and the relation specific value in the dependent child key
+- for every relation, there will be a separate link key calculation only using the business key fields for a specific relation and the relation specific value in the dependent child key
 - the Esat must be loaded once, since all relations result in different link keys